taddison/tjaddison.com/_posts/2016-10-09-What-makes-an-excellent-database-engineer.md

 - Understand the problem
   - Why are we solving this problem
   - What will we gain
-  - How willwe know if we've solved the problem
+  - How will we know if we've solved the problem
 - Understand how the problem might be solved
   - Explore a few different options, even if unfeasible now (what _might_ another solution look like?)
 - Understand how this particular implementation will work